Dr Tim Harding's entertaining and instructive book, Eminent Victorian Chess Players is still in print, priced at about 45 US dollars.

 A book that transports you back to the nineteenth century, to a time when London was the centre of the chess world...
 One does get here a very real sense of the tension between the British players...and the immigrants who had newly arrived from Europe...
 It is an excellent book, and an important one too.

-The Chess Cafe website posted a lengthy review in 2012.
+The Chess Cafe website posted last year a lengthy review which can be found in its archives.
 In his final assessment, reviewer John D. Warth, said:

 These sketches of nineteenth century British chess players should both enlighten and enthrall...
 Readers with a penchant for chess history and historic games will gain respect for the vast information contained in these four hundred pages...Tim Harding is a fine researcher, author, and an eminent historian.
 This book is a fine guide to British Victorian chess and honors the contributions of these ten men immortalized between its covers.